 - In the now empty wok, add in 1/2 tbsp avocado oil.
 Once heated, add in your spice mix.
 Fry for 1 minute.
 Next, add in the sliced onions and peppers and cook for 2-3 minutes, stirring frequently.

-- Add in your coconut milk to the pepper and onion mix, stir, and cook 5 minutes.
-Next add in your tofu and chickpea mixture, reduce the heat to a simmer, and cook for an additional 5 minutes.
+- Add in the coconut milk and lime juice to the pepper and onion mix, stir, and cook 5 minutes.
+Next add in the tofu and chickpea mixture, reduce the heat to a simmer, and cook for an additional 5 minutes.
 Remove the pan from the heat and let sit for 5-10 minutes before serving to help the curry sauce thicken.

 - Pour your basil curry on top of the rice.
 Top with diced avocado and fresh Thai basil.
 Enjoy!